 Article 28: Your right to learn and to go to school

 Article 31: Your right to relax and play

-We hope that your child enjoys the new challenges and approaches in Early Years to start their St. Ambrose journey.
+We hope that your child enjoys the new challenges and approaches in the Early Years to start their St. Ambrose journey.

-What happens in Early Years?
+What happens in the Early Years?

-We have three stimulating learning environments which all children in Early Years can access; Base 1, Base 2 and the Outdoor GIFT Garden.
+We have three stimulating learning environments which all children in their Early Years can access; Base 1, Base 2 and the Outdoor GIFT Garden.